davidAlvaBro/webpage_for_comsum/webpage_for_comsum/content/nlp-network.md

 We see that the modularity of the NLP network has is significantly different from the randomly created networks where nodes have the same degree.

 # **Genres**
-In this section we see the mixing matrix generated to inspect if the communities from the NLP graph indeed encaptures something about the genre.
+In this section we see the mixing matrix generated to inspect if the communities from the NLP graph indeed incaptures something about the genre.
 <img src="/images/mixing_nlp_genres.png" width="800" />
 In this heatmap of the mixing matrix we see that there is really no correlation between *top_genre* and the communities of the NLP Graph.
 We can see this easily because the rows are almost uniformly distributed.
 In specific outlier is community 7 and the genre *cooking*, as 43 of the 45 *cooking* books are in this community.
 There are a lot more elements, but it is the dominating *genre*.